-This is a benefit not found in other types of ads such as TV or radio.
+This a benefit not found in other types of ads such as TV or radio.
 With blogs, you’re able to really zero in on niche audiences.
 Connecting with specific demographics with a targeted message is far more effective than large scale ads directed towards a general audience.

 No matter what product you sell, there’s likely a very specific audience online where your brand will be right at home.
 Over three million blogs are posted each day, so you can get reach a very detailed target audience.

 As your brand’s base of potential customers expands or changes, you can adjust the type of influencers you work with.
 This lets you move with your audience very quickly.